What Happened Between Automattic and WP Engine?

 You might think AspirePress sounds dandy, but you wonder if it’s possible for a community of individuals and businesses to come together to host a repository for the greater good.
 Let me tell you, it is possible!
 Ever heard of Debian?

 Ready to start using AspirePress?
-The directory isn’t ready yet, but should be soon!
+The directory isn’t ready yet, but hopefully will be soon!
 Check out their plugin for updates!

 Want to get involved?
 Check out their GitHub repo!